tfusswinkel/InventorySample/docs/Architecture/ViewModels.md

 - Validates user input before saving changes.
 - Delete current item.

-This class contains abstract methods to be implemented by the concrete clasess like `SaveItem`, `DeleteItem` or `GetValidationConstraints`.
+This class contains abstract methods to be implemented by the concrete classes like `SaveItem`, `DeleteItem` or `GetValidationConstraints`.